ryudokung/Project-0/docs/technical-architecture.md

 3.  **Pilot Registration**: Every new account must create a "Pilot" (Character).
 This process:
     - Creates a record in the `characters` table.
     - Initializes `pilot_stats` (O2, Fuel, XP).
-    - Mints a "Starter Vehicle" (Virtual Asset) in the database.
+    - Initializes a "Starter Pack" (Manifested Assets) in the database.
-4.  **Wallet Linking (Late-Stage)**: Wallet connection is an optional step used only when the player decides to "Mint" their virtual assets into on-chain NFTs or interact with the Base L2 blockchain.
+4.  **Wallet Linking (Late-Stage)**: Wallet connection is an optional step used only when the player decides to "Mint" their manifested assets into on-chain NFTs or interact with the Base L2 blockchain.

 ## 3. Backend & Database Structure